payu-india/CMS-Chatbot/reference/General/emi-apis/eligible-bins-for-emi-v20.md

       </td>

       <td>
-        The details of the EMI offer is displayed in a JSON format and it contains the following fields:\
+        The details of the EMI offer is displayed in a JSON format and it contains the following fields:
-            \- **isEligible** - This paraAny of the following values are:\
-                 \- .0 - If EMI offers are not available for the given card BIN.\
-                 \- 1 - If EMI offers are available for the given card BIN.

-        * **bank** - The name of bank that corresponds to the given card BIN
-        * **minAmount** - The minimum amount for which the EMI offer is available
       </td>

       <td>